 We definitely don’t need plastic bags to store our produce.
 Mesh bags and cloth bags are getting more and more popular because they are light and easy to carry around.
-It makes swapping to them a non-brainer.
+It makes swapping to them a no-brainer.

 5. Buy in Bulk

-This one might be easier after the pandemic, so keep an eye out for when your store has bulk option buying available again.
 When you can, take small cloth bags with you (to avoid plastic ones) and later transfer your products to a glass jar.
 This is great for things like nuts, seeds, cereal, etc.

-Bulk buying out of packet items will save you money too as prepackaged products are always more expensive - even in bulk.
+Bulk buying out of packet items will save you money too, as prepackaged products are always more expensive - even in bulk.